 The acoustics of a room can have a powerful impact on how crisp and clear your sound quality continues to be.

-The dimensions of the room and the objects within the room will have natural resonances that, when not dealt with properly, will cause build-ups of certain frequencies and cancellation of others and even disturbing rattling, especially when the speakers are driven loudly.
+The dimensions of the room and the objects within the room will have natural resonances that, when not dealt with properly, will cause build-ups of certain frequencies, cancellation of others, and even disturbing rattling, especially when the speakers are driven loudly.